 Show Notes

 The way out is by owning all our parts.
-The sooner we can let the negative parts have a place at the table, the better it will be for us.
-This keeps those immature parts from sitting off in the corner—because let’s face it, like it or not, they are in the room—and picking fights with their sisters.
-But it takes courage to acknowledge the parts we don’t like to own.
+The sooner we can let the negative parts have a seat at the table, the better it will be for us.
+This keeps those immature parts from hiding in the corner.
+Because whether we acknowledge them or not, they are in the room.

 Listen and learn more.